Friday, 27 October 2023

 1. Aadi- a Tamil month

-2. Kavadi- A decorated wooden sticks bent in semi-circular form carried by devotees of Lord Murugan as a part of their worship.
+2. Kavadi- A decorated wooden stick bent in a semi-circular form carried by devotees of Lord Murugan as a part of their worship.

-3. A toy made of plastic with the upper body of human being or an animal with the moderately heavy object (clay) under its seat to maintain a centre of gravity.
-If the head of toy is tilted on one side, it will come straight again due to gravity.
-This type of toys are known by the town from where they became famous, Thanjavur)
+3. A toy made of plastic with the upper body of a human being or an animal with the moderately heavy object (clay) under its seat to maintain a centre of gravity.
+If the head of the toy is tilted on one side, it will come straight again due to gravity.
+This type of toys is known by the town from where they became famous, Thanjavur.

 4. Sivaji Ganesan- a popular actor in Tamil cinema